-36. EPA separates job-related impacts from the Final Rule into two categories: changes in non-recurring jobs related to construction, and changes in recurring labor utilization associated with jobs such as operation and maintenance of facilities and fuel extraction.49 Among covered EGUs, nonrecurring construction jobs are expected to increase through 2030 due to a need to install new pollution controls and build additional generation capacity (primarily natural gas and solar photovoltaic).50 In terms of recurring jobs, EPA's Regulatory Impact Analysis projects that in 2023, the impact is less than 100 job-years.
-In 2025, the loss of recurring jobs at existing EGUs is balanced by the gain in jobs at new EGUs.
-In 2030, EPA's analysis indicates that the loss of jobs from existing capacity will exceed the increase in jobs related to new capacity.51 The total net decrease in recurring employment, however, is less than 4,000 job-years in 2030-a minute component of employment in the power sector, which employs approximately one million Americans.52
+59 Final Rule RIA, supra note 13, at 272.

-37. In the longer term, as the electric industry continues to shift to clean energy sources, the number of jobs available will continue to shift from coal to renewables.53 This change is already well on its way; from 2015 to 2019, the solar and wind electric power generation sectors added 83,000 jobs while the coal fuels sector lost 17,000 jobs.
-(Also in this time, the petroleum and natural gas fuels sector added 73,000 jobs.)54 The prospects for job growth in clean energy are strong and there are "relatively high job multipliers in renewables," according to an IMF study called, Jobs Impact of Green Energy.55
+recurring jobs at existing EGUs is balanced by the gain in jobs at new EGUs.
+In 2030, EPA's analysis indicates that the loss of jobs from existing capacity will exceed the increase in jobs related to new capacity.61 The total net decrease in recurring employment, however, is less than 4,000 job-years in 2030-a minute component of employment in the power sector, which employs approximately one million Americans.62

-38. In the non-EGU sector, EPA acknowledges that the NO_x-emitting industries regulated by the Final Rule are already experiencing significant background changes in labor utilization.
-The pipeline transportation of natural gas and cement and concrete manufacturing categories, for example, experienced
+- 39. In the longer term, as the electric industry continues to shift to clean energy sources, the number of jobs available will continue to shift from coal to renewables.63 This change is already well on its way; from 2015 to 2019, the solar and wind electric power generation sectors added 83,000 jobs while the coal fuels sector lost 17,000 jobs.
+(Also in this time, the petroleum and natural gas fuels sector added 73,000 jobs.)64 The prospects for job growth in clean energy are strong and there are "relatively high job multipliers in renewables," according to an IMF study called, Jobs Impact of Green Energy.65 - 40.
+In the non-EGU sector, EPA acknowledges that the NOx-emitting industries regulated by the Final Rule are already experiencing significant background changes in labor utilization.
+The pipeline transportation of natural gas and cement and concrete manufacturing categories, for example, experienced 19 percent and 17 percent increases in employment from 2011 to 2020, respectively.
+In contrast, the iron, steel, and ferroalloy manufacturing category and the pulp, paper, and paperboard mills category experienced a 10 percent and 15 percent decline, respectively, in the same time period.
+66 This changing background highlights how dynamic these industries already are, and the rapid changes make it difficult to predict how these industries will respond to the Final Rule.
+Covered non-EGU industries also show substantial differences in employment per million dollars of output, which highlights how differently they